Today we will show you a VERY effective step-by-step strategy for working out how much home you can afford.

 4. Practice your monthly mortgage payment

-So if you’ve decided to hold off on buying for a little while, then consider practising your mortgage repayments ahead of time to really begin to understand how buying a home will affect your monthly budget.
+If you’ve decided to hold off on buying for a little while, then consider practising your mortgage repayments ahead of time so you can truly understand how buying a home will affect your monthly budget.

-- ✅ Review after three to four months and see if you can afford it.
+- Review after 3 to 4 months and see if you can afford it.

 Read More: What to know about applying for a home loan